 That’s it for our 3 days in Rockhampton itinerary!
 If you’re looking for the best way to spend a weekend in Rockhampton, then by following our blog post you would have seen most of the best attractions you can experience.

-If you’re lucky enough to have some extra days up your sleeve though, here’s some of our recommendations for what to do:
+If you’re lucky enough to have some extra days up your sleeve though, here are some of our recommendations for what to do:

 Go Mountain Biking at First Turkey MTB Park